Contact for Bequests

 When writing your will, or revising your estate plan, the inclusion of a bequest for Wheelock is a straightforward way to show your commitment to the College.
-Here are some important issues to consider when you make a bequest:
+Here are some important issues to consider when you make a bequest or gift by will:

 What is a bequest?